-Code to require encourage bicycle parking for any new multi-family, commercial and/or heavy
+Code to require encourage bicycle parking for any new multi-family, commercial and/or heavy commercial uses.

-Policies 1.8.4, 1.8.5, and 1.8.6 were deleted prior to ZNS receiving - Delete this note for
+Policies 1.8.4, 1.8.5, and 1.8.6 were deleted prior to ZNS receiving - Delete this note for Final.

-Final.

-Policy 1.9.4: The Planned Development (PD) land use category requires a Planned applicable density bonus; however, existing densities and future land use plan category densities of adjacent and surrounding development shall be considered when determining the density permitted for a specific project.
+Policy 1.9.4: The Planned Development (PD) UP land use category requires a Planned Development (PD) UP zoning.
+The maximum density of the PD category is 16 dwelling units/acre with applicable density bonus; however, existing densities and future land use plan category densities of adjacent and surrounding development shall be considered when determining the density permitted for a specific project.
 For purposes of this document, the density shall be determined by averaging the density of adjacent property.
 For purposes of this document, adjacent property shall include those properties an equal dimensional distance to the north, south, east and west of the subject property.
-For example, if the subject property is 250 feet wide by 287 feet deep with the width running east/west and the depth running north/south, all properties 250 feet east and west of the subject property shall be included in the averaging formula.
+For example, if the subject property is 250-feet wide by 287 feet deep with the width running east/west and the depth running north/south, all properties 250 feet east and west of the subject property shall be included in the averaging formula.